 A birding trip to the Canary Islands is a must for any keen birder in the Western Paleartic.
 You won’t see a large number of birds but that is not the point as these beautiful islands hold a nice combination of endemic birds, Macaronesian specialities and African species.
 The isolation, the variety of habitats and the location have made these islands a paradise for birders.
+In addition, there are large number of endemic plants, reptiles and insects.

 The endemic birds list includes: Laurel Forest Pigeon, Bolle’s Pigeon, Fuerteventura Stonechat, Canary Islands Chiffchaff, Tenerife Goldcrest and Blue Chaffinch.
 Four of the six birds are listed among the 29 globally threatened bird species occurring in Europe.
 In addition, there is a large number of subspecies (around 30) and seabirds to look for.
 For instance, there are 4 subspecies of Blue Tit and 3 subspecies of Chaffinch.